smguilia/overview-1/whats-new/index.md

 For a complete list of changes, see the [{{site.data.keyword.cloud-shell_short}} release notes](/docs/cloud-shell?topic=cloud-shell-release-notes-image).

+## Restricting account access by using IAM account settings
+{: #iam-acct-settings}

+For increased control over which users can access your account and work with API keys and service IDs, leverage the three new settings that are available on the **Manage** > **Access (IAM)** > **Settings** page in the console.

+* Restrict access to your account to only users coming from a specified IP address or range that you set.
+For more information, see [Allowing specific IP addresses](/docs/account?topic=account-ips).
+* Block all users from creating API keys in the account except for those that you give explicit access.
+For more information, see [Restricting users from creating API keys](/docs/account?topic=account-allow-api-create).
+* Block all users from creating service IDs in the account except for those that you give explicit access.
+For more information, see [Restricting users from creating service IDs](/docs/account?topic=account-restrict-service-id-create).

 ## Introducing {{site.data.keyword.compliance_short}}
 {: #scc-aug2020}

 New as of: 31 August 2020

-For highly regulated industries, such as financial or health-care services, achieving a continuously secure and compliant cloud environment is an important first step toward protecting customer and application data.
+For highly regulated industries, such as financial or healthcare services, achieving a continuously secure and compliant cloud environment is an important first step toward protecting customer and application data.
 But, we understand that historically this has been a difficult and manual process, potentially placing your organization at risk, which is why, we're excited to introduce the {{site.data.keyword.compliance_short}} - built directly into the {{site.data.keyword.cloud_notm}} platform.

 With the {{site.data.keyword.compliance_short}}, you can embed checkpoints into your everyday workflows that not only help to monitor for security and compliance but enforce configuration standardization across your accounts.
 By ensuring you have automation in place that monitors for risk, you can identify security vulnerabilities quickly and work to mitigate the impact that they have to your business.